 (o) Clause 5(i) of the said Agreement is amended by deleting paragraphs (i) and (ii) thereof and by deleting from lines 1 and 2 of paragraph (iii) the passage “That subject to the provisions of paragraphs (i) and (ii) of this subclause and ”;

 (p) Clause 5(p) and Clause 5(q) of the said Agreement are deleted.

 ”.

-3 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-10 had not come into operation.
-It reads as follows:

-10. Broken Hill Proprietary Steel Industry Agreement Act 1952 amended

-(1) This section amends the Broken Hill Proprietary Steel Industry Agreement Act 1952.

-(2) In the First Schedule:

-(a) delete “First Schedule”;

-(b) delete “[s.
-2.]”,

-and insert:

-First Schedule — Broken Hill Proprietary Steel Industry Agreement

-[s.
-2]

-(3) Delete the Second Schedule.